 Please choose your contribution level for Summer Day Camp weeks at Lake Sammamish.
 It’s fine to mix and match prices if registering multiple children/weeks, and please include discounts of $5 off per additional week you attend this summer, $5 off per additional family member attending this summer, and $5 off for successfully referring other families who register campers this summer.

-Tuition includes complimentary extended care from 8:30-4:30.
-The only additional expenses you may incur for camp are that you will need to pack a lunch and snacks every day, and of course all campers need health insurance.
-Tuition includes organic t-shirt at your first camp with us, then either an orienteering compass, recommended field guide, firesteel or other essential depending on number of camps attended, age and availability.
+Tuition includes all expenses except food and personal gear.
+You will need to pack a lunch, water and snacks every day.
+Tuition also includes organic t-shirt at your first camp with us, then either an orienteering compass, recommended field guide, firesteel or other essential depending on number of camps attended, age and availability.

 Day Camp Preparation: Agreements, Packing List and FAQ’s

-Most Asked Question: Lunchtime Activities – Bring your own lunch from home, and then enjoy our After Lunch Activities (ALA) include choices of Archery, Creek Wading, Berry Picking, Reading & Naps, Shelter & Sprinkler Games.
+Most Asked Question: Lunchtime? – Bring your own lunch from home, and then enjoy our After Lunch Activities (ALA) include choices of Archery, Creek Wading, Berry Picking, Reading & Naps, Shelter & Sprinkler Games.